- As low as $550/Night

 Nothing compares to the solitude and beauty of DeBordieu.
 We adore sitting on the porch and appreciating the expansive ocean view.
 There's always a breeze since we are so close to the water.
 You may be entertained by dolphins swimming up the coast, a lightning storm over the ocean, turtle hatchlings, or the beauty of changing colors in the sky.

 Just a few steps away is a astounding fresh water pool and cabana used only by the surrounding Villas.
-The close by Beach Club overlooking the ocean is only a short walk away should you decide a meal out is in order and prefer to remain on the property.

 About the Area